U.S. flag An official website of the United States government

 Nearly all (99%) of the commercial milk supply that is produced on dairy farms in the U.S. comes from farms that participate in the Grade “A” milk program and follow the Pasteurized Milk Ordinance (PMO), which includes controls that help ensure the safety of dairy products.
 Pasteurization and diversion or destruction of milk from sick cows are two important measures that are part of the federal-state milk safety system.

-The charts below provide additional details on the samples taken as part of our survey of retail dairy products.
+The tables below provide additional details on the samples and test results for our second survey of retail dairy products.

-Table 1: Breakdown of Retail Sample Results by State Where Milk Was Processed
+Table 1: Breakdown of Retail Sample Results by State Where Fluid Milk Was Processed

 State Where Milk Was Processed (May Not Relate to Where Milk Was Produced) Detection of Live Virus in Retail Product(s) Number of Retail Product Samples Tested Retail Product Samples Negative for Viral RNA